Pack Size: 10L and 1,000L

 Bridgeway contains all 18 L-amino acids required by plants.
 It is produced exclusively from plant materials through a process called enzymatic hydrolysis.
-Bridgeway has approval from both the Soil Association and Organic Farmers and Growers for use in all organic crops without restriction.
+Bridgeway has been verified and is permitted for use on all organic crops throughout the growing phase without restriction.

 Reduce risk and release potential

 Bridgeway helped Sugar Beet recover from herbicide damage

 For one Agronomist, Bridgeway was the last resort to save a dying crop of sugar beet damaged by a herbicide contaminated spray tank.
 That crop went on to produce larger beet that weighed in 16% heavier than the undamaged beet in the rest of the field, with the same sugar levels.Read case study

 How to use Bridgeway